We are currently offering In-Person, Telehealth and Hybrid sessions

 Heather received her Master’s Degree in Counseling Psychology with a Trauma Studies concentration from Eastern University and a Horticulture Therapy Certificate through Delaware Valley University.
 She has worked in schools, universities, and in-home settings providing individual and family therapy.
 She has experience working with children, adolescents, and adults as well as those in the LGBTQ community.
 Heather uses a strength-based approach to help individuals see how family patterns, along with past and present conflicts, can contribute to current struggles.
 She supports individuals in processing and understanding those conflicts so they can work together towards a resolution.

-Sara Slabonik, M.A., ATR-BC, LPC
+Sara Slabonik, MA, ATR-BC, LPC

 Sara Slabonik is a Licensed Professional Counselor and Board-Certified Therapist with a Master’s Degree in Art Therapy with a specialization in counseling.
 Sara has worked with children and adolescents in various settings including outpatient, partial programs, inpatient facilities, schools, and BHRS across Pennsylvania.
 Sara works with children, adolescents, and adults experiencing a variety of challenges including depression, anxiety, and trauma.

-Copyright © 2022 Ivyland Counseling Center - All Rights Reserved.
+Copyright © 2025 Ivyland Counseling Center - All Rights Reserved.

-Powered by GoDaddy
+Powered by